IIIF/api/source/auth/2.0/index.md

 #### 2.2.3.
 Interaction for Non-Browser Client Applications
 {: #interaction-for-non-browser-client-applications}

 The simplest access token request comes from a non-browser client that can send cookies across domains, where the CORS restrictions do not apply.
-An example URL:
+An example URI:

 {% include api/code_header.html %}
 ```